hemalatha0409/Multi-Class-Animal-Recognition/README.md

-# Multi-Class Animal Classification
+# Multi-Class Animal Recognition

 ## Overview
-This project implements a **multi-class animal classification model** using deep learning techniques.
+This project implements a **multi-class animal recognition model** using deep learning techniques.
 The model is trained to classify images of different animal species using a convolutional neural network (CNN).

 ## Dataset
 The dataset consists of labeled images of multiple animal species.
 The dataset is preprocessed and augmented before being fed into the model.